EugeneK3584/TGtrader.Docker/README.md

-# Thi has been moved to TGtrader
+# This has been moved to TGtrader
 <br>